ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 ![Alt text](/img/postman-2016/request_send.jpg)
 <br/>
 <br/>
 Next we are going to write our test, but first let us save our request into a collection.
-By clicking on the create collection button on the collections tab, the following modal will be presented.
+By clicking on the create collection button on the collections tab, the following popup will be displayed.
 Simply enter "Calculator" as the name of the collection and hit the create button.
 <br/>
 <br/>
 ![Alt text]({{ '/img/postman-2016/create_collection.jpg'| prepend:site.baseurl }})